 Listen to advice on coronavirus, Prince William tells Britons

 However, there has been criticism of some Britons who have ignored government messages of avoiding social gatherings.
-"All of us have a part to play if we’re going to protect the most vulnerable," William said.
+On Friday, Prime Minister Boris Johnson ordered pubs, restaurants, theatres, cinemas, and gyms to close to contain the spread.
+"All of us have a part to play if we're going to protect the most vulnerable," William said.
 "That means acting on the latest expert advice, staying home if we or those we live with have symptoms, and avoiding non-essential contact to help reduce the spread of the virus."

 On Thursday, the 93-year-old queen said the royal family would play its part in dealing dealt with the pandemic.
 "Many of us will need to find new ways of staying in touch with each other and making sure that loved ones are safe.
 I am certain we are up to that challenge," she said in a message to the nation.